viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

     |> Arb.fromGen
 ```

 We use a helper function `isLeapDay` to filter out the leap day pins, then wrap them in our single case discriminated union LeapDayPin.
-The test will look very similar the test for non leap days but we need to account for the leap day:
+The test will look exactly like the test for non leap days except for the calculation of check date where we need to account for the leap day.

 ```fsharp
 testProp "A person born on a leap day also ages by years counting from their date of birth"